Guardiome/genome_app_template/README.md

 Add software your code depends on with `spro install`.

-Omics AI excepts your code to produce one of the following:
+Omics AI expects your code to produce one of the following:

 - `output/output.html`
 - `output/output.json` (1 level only)